Baloch Raaji Aajoi Sangar

-The Baloch Raaji Aajoi Sangar (Note: بلوچ راجی آجوی سنگر lit.
-'Baloch National Freedom Movement') (BRAS), officially referred to as Fitna al-Hindustan by the Pakistani Government, is a united front of Baloch separatist groups aimed at the creation of a sovereign Balochistan.
+The Baloch National Freedom Movement (بلوچ راجی آجوی سنگر lit.
+'Baloch National Freedom Movement'), abbreviated as BRAS or BNFM, is a united front of Baloch separatist groups aimed at the creation of a sovereign Balochistan.
 It includes several prominent Baloch armed groups, most notably the Balochistan Liberation Army (BLA) and Balochistan Liberation Front (BLF).
 The group was founded in November 2018 by Allah Nazar Baloch, leader of the BLF.
 The BRAS was formed to fight Pakistan's administration of Balochistan.

 Background

 On 30 October 2017, the Balochistan Liberation Army (BLA) and the Balochistan Liberation Front (BLF) announced their intention to form an alliance and coordinate joint attacks against Pakistani security forces.
+Baloch Raaji Aajoi Sangar itself had later emerged from this initial alliance between the Balochistan Liberation Front (BLF) and the Jeeyand faction of the Balochistan Liberation Army (BLA-J) in 2017.